Render-AI/voicefixer2/README.md

 * We’ve added MPS support, which means you can use GPU acceleration on M1 macs.
 You can enable this by setting the `cuda` parameter to `True`.
 It’s automatically enabled when using the command line interface (CLI).
 * More features coming soon!
 ## To-Do
-Here’s what we still need to do:
+Here's what we still need to do:
 * Implement .mp3 support (currently only supports .wav)
+* Fine-tune model for better results
 ## Demo

 [Check out the demos to see what VoiceFixer can do!](https://haoheliu.github.io/demopage-voicefixer/)